The Benefits of Blowing Your Top—Really?

 My friend Eve shared with me this true story of a friend of hers in college who managed to maintain her cool while being raped.
 In the moment the friend knew what was about to happen and realized she might die, she decided she wanted to face fully what was about to happen; she didn’t want to dissociate and pretend this wasn’t happening.
 She asked her assailant to look her in the eye, to stay in contact with her, to engage with her as a human being.
 Miraculously she survived the rape, her assailant left without harming her further, and because she had remained calm in the crisis, she was later able to accurately identify the man in a line-up.

-Priming the Brain to Remain
+Priming the Brain to Remain Calm in A Crisis

 1. Wake up to benevolence and condition the day

 a.
 It’s great if we can wake up in the morning cuddling a sweetie, or immediately hug our children or a beloved pet, blissfully resting in a sense of sweet connection before meeting the challenges of the day.
 According to Dacher Keltner, the vagus nerve is directly connected to oxytocin receptors.
-“As the vagus nerve fires, stimulating affiliative vocalizations and calmer cardiovascular physiology, presumable it triggers the release of oxytocin, sending signals of warmth, trust and devotion throughout the brain and body and, ultimately, to other people.”
+“As the vagus nerve fires, stimulating affiliative vocalizations and calmer cardiovascular physiology, presumable it triggers the release of oxytocin, sending signals of warmth, trust and devotion throughout the brain and boy and, ultimately, to other people.”
 We know that oxytocin is the brain’s primary down-regulator of the stress hormone cortisol, so beginning the day with a sense of loving care and connection is a fantastic priming of our brain’s buffers against stress, whether manifest as anger or fear.

 b.
 The mornings that sweet send-off is not available, it can still be an excellent practice to not get out of bed until you can evoke within yourself a sense of loving connection in the past, or even in fantasy about the future, that evokes a sense of ease, safety, well-being.
-That may take a few breaths, or a few minutes; sometimes it can take 30 minutes or more.
+That make take a few breaths, or a few minutes; sometimes it can take 30 minutes or more.
 But it’s worth “priming” the brain to meet the challenges of the day from a place of calm, relaxed engagement.
 (I.e., starting the day in our window of tolerance, no matter what happens after.)

 2. Priming Loving Connection